Cecilapp/statidocs/pages/docs/Introduction/1-Getting started.md

 php cecil.phar serve
 ```

 This will log a message to your terminal with the URL of your local preview.
-Open this URL to start browsing your documentation.
+Open this URL (<http://localhost:8000> by default) to start browsing your documentation.

-## Add content
+## Add articles

 ### File formats